Ovulation headache: causes and treatment

 If none of these home remedies are working, your GP may suggest a prescription medication such as almotriptan (a triptan medication used to treat migraines).

-Can an ovulation headache be prevented?
+Can you prevent an ovulation headache?

 An effective way for some individuals to prevent ovulation headaches is to manage hormone levels with medication, the most common form being birth control pills.
-This is effective for some people, especially those who experience severe headaches each month, but everyone is different and what works for some people might not work for others.
+This is effective for some people, especially those who experience severe headaches each month, but everyone is different and what works for some people, might not work for others.

 • Anticonvulsants – Sodium Valproate and Topiramate